MethanolFuel/SLRR-LE2MWM-MethanolFuel-Edition/README.md

 - My game crashed!
 What do I do?!
 Well, if you have way too many RPKs, the game wil obviously crash.
 It's not a surprise.
 The game is unstable in the beginning.
 Don't expect this build to be like NFS 2015.

 # Why is it on GitHub
 The invision was to share the build on GOM-Team as it was an exclusive that I made.
 Now?
-It's going to not only get published on GitHub, but it'll also be uploaded to the new ModdingForDummies website!
-That's right; a new website dedicated to most games and are willing to be super friendly.
+It's going to not only get published on GitHub, exclusively.

-Come and join us @ https://moddingfordummies.proboards.com/